Singer Chris Brown in jail for at least another week, judge says

 Geragos' past requests to have Brown placed under house arrest instead of jail have so far been denied.

-The Washington trial, which could complicate matters in Brown's probation case in Los Angeles, has been delayed so his defense could arrange testimony of Brown's bodyguard, who was convicted last month of misdemeanor assault in the same case.
+The Washington trial, which could complicate matters in Brown's probation case in Los Angeles, has been delayed so his defence could arrange testimony of Brown's bodyguard, who was convicted last month of misdemeanour assault in the same case.

 (Reporting by Eric Kelsey; editing by G Crosse and Piya Sinha-Roy)